Belthasaran/rhtools/README.md

 3. Create   zips/example1234.zip

-The .zip file should contain  example1234.bps   with the Patch data. the Patch must be against the vanilla SMW game in BPS file format.
+The .zip file should contain A file named example1234.bps   with the Patch data. the Patch must be against the vanilla SMW game in BPS file format.

+The filename is generally important, but it Must end with .bps, And there should be only one BPS file within the .zip file.

 4. Run mkblob
      python3 mkblob.py  example1234

      The program mkblob will Automatically extract the ".zip" file and apply the patch.
+     If the patching is successful, then the BPS blob will be saved to the blobs/ directory, And  hacks/example1234  will be updated to add Verification checksums, and a unique key for the blob.
+The BPS will be compressed and encrypted for the purpose of verifying integrity when launching or using the patch later.

      The output looks like:

      $ python3 mkblob.py example